Attaining Clearances for Food-Packaging Materials

 In this regard, toxicology data requirements are set out based on projected levels of migration.
 Additionally, toxicological testing must be conducted in accordance with Good Laboratory Practices.
 Although testing does not have to be conducted in China, if it is done there, the lab must be government-accredited.

 Mercosur: Recently Revised Positive Lists of Monomers and Polymers

 The positive lists for additives (found in GMC Res.
-32/07) cover substances added to plastic to obtain a desired effect (e.g., antioxidants, foaming agents, lubricants and plasticizers) and substances used to produce an appropriate polymerization medium (e.g., wetting agents, surfactants and solvents).
+32/07) cover substances added to plastic to obtain the desired effect (e.g., antioxidants, foaming agents, lubricants, and plasticizers) and substances used to produce an appropriate polymerization medium (e.g., wetting agents, surfactants and solvents).
 Separate resolutions address test methods, including one for determining overall migration values (GMC Res.
 32/10).
 Reusable plastics are generally banned, with certain exceptions.

 However, it is not a one-size-fits-all kind of world, as there are many subtle differences from region to region in the data requirements and in the manner in which these products are regulated.

 This article is reprinted with the permission of Food Safety Magazine.
 It first appeared in the Oct./Nov.
 2012 issue of the magazine.